elzekool/advent-of-code-2024/README.md

 * Put the input for the puzzle in a file called `input.txt` in the folder of the relevant day (And make sure you use Linux line endings!)
 * Change directory to the relevant puzzle (for example `cwd day7_go/puzzle2` to go to puzzle 2 of day 7)
 * Run the puzzle with `go run .`

+### C++

+Ow no..
+C++, yes, C++, ... my experience with this is some very *bleep* Arduino code, so here we are.
+I have build and tested this under Linux with GCC and this compiled without issues, on other systems you are on your own :)

+#### Steps
+* Put the input for the puzzle in a file called `input.txt` in the folder of the relevant day (And make sure you use Linux line endings!)
+* Change directory to the relevant day (for example `cwd day9_cpp` to go to day 9)
+* Run `make`
+* Run one of the generated puzzle day executables